Table of Contents

 FAQ

-Can an isa be in joint names?
+Can you have a cash ISA in joint names?

 What is a “Bed and Spouse and ISA”?

-This is a financial strategy, in which you sell the investments and rebuy them under your spouse’s name, who then invests them in an ISA where they won’t be subject to future income or capital gains taxes.
+This is a financial strategy in which you sell the investments and rebuy them under your spouse’s name, who then invests them in an ISA where they won’t be subject to future income or capital gains taxes.

 Can my spouse inherit my ISA after I pass away?